 This is part 4 of my ongoing blog series about setting up our central ATC system.
+For the overall journey, please see the long, long winding road edition.

 As mentioned at the end of Part 3, I had planned some sessions with our developers (inhouse and external) to get them up to speed with the coming changes to a) the ATC-checks and b) the transport-release process.